-I deleted my LinkedIn account!
-Well, I first deleted it in 2018.
-I, then, created another account without any connections or newsfeed to use as an online resume.
-Well, I recently deleted that too.
-It’s part digital declutter and reducing my digital footprint, and part proving to myself I don’t need an online resume to progress in my career.
+I deleted my LinkedIn account.
+Well, I first deleted it in 2018, then created another account without any connections or newsfeed to use as an online resume.
+I recently deleted that too: part digital declutter, part proving to myself I don’t need an online resume to progress in my career.
 Time will tell…

 Below are five things I thought were worth sharing this week:

 What do you do when an online platform intended for professional networking and growing your career turns into a nuisance to your everyday life?
 You need to cut it.
 Or, why I deleted my LinkedIn account.
 YMMV: Your Mileage May Vary.

 One of the worst things you can do as you start your career fresh out of graduate school is read Bullshit Jobs by David Graeber or Shop Class as Soulcraft: An Inquiry into the Value of Work by Matthew Crawford.
 Cue: major existential crisis.
 But it made deleting LinkedIn easy.
 No one ever found a meaningful, valuable, or successful career by having an immaculate LinkedIn profile.

 There’s a lot of negativity online.
 There’s also a lot of positivity.
 Like Jimmy Kimmel’s Can Dads Answer Questions About Their Kids?
 Kids Tell Dads the Worst Thing They've Ever Done, and What's the Biggest Lie You Ever Told Your Mom?
 Heartwarming and hilarious at the same time.
 What more can we ask for?

 A quote I want to share this week:

 “The wisdom of life consists in the elimination of non-essentials.”